 Q: I have a disability and require an assistant to get around the convention.
 Does my assistant have to pay?

 If you have a recognized disability and require assistance from a support person on an going basis, Furnal Equinox will extend a complimentary membership to your assistant.
 Please contact Registration to request this.

 Q: I volunteered at the con last year or won a Furnal Equinox promotion.
 How do I register?

 You will receive a discount code via e-mail before the conclusion of preregistration.
 (If you do not receive one, please contact the department head that you worked under.)
 When you register, simply enter this code in the coupon box at checkout, and the appropriate discount will be credited to your total.

 Q: What's the rating of the convention?

 Furnal Equinox's rating is "PG".
 All content displayed openly in public convention space including personal attire, artwork, fursuits and costumes, and conduct between attendees should reflect said rating.
-Concom, staff and security reserve the right to rule on the "appropriateness" of attire or conduct at any time — this may be appealed to the chairs but their decision is final.
+Concom, staff and security reserve the right to rule on the "appropriateness" of attire or conduct at any time.
+This may be appealed to the chair but their decision is final.

 Any adult programming at the convention is controlled and restricted by security to attendees over the age of 18.